An Education in the Liberal Arts

 Transfer students are assigned an advisor through the Academic Support Center until they are ready to declare a major.

 The mission of our faculty-based advising goes beyond simply prescribing courses.
 Faculty and students talk about course choices, the integration of coursework and co-curricular responsibilities, possible majors, and developing an academic program that will be finished in a timely fashion and will lead to further study or interesting careers.

 Advisors supply students with accurate information about the curriculum and onand off-campus resources, guide students in the decision-making process, and are available to answer additional questions and process information.

 Conversations with advisors often introduce students to new, intriguing, and possibly unfamiliar academic opportunities available in the Gustavus community.
 Equipped with such information, students are in the position to ultimately become their own best advisor, in charge of their decisions, and prepared to shape their particular college academic career according to their skills, values, and interests.

-Faculty-based advising is supported by the Academic Support Center, Career Development, and the Center for Servant Leadership, where fulltime advisors are available to discuss options and opportunities.
+Faculty-based advising is supported by the Academic Support Center, and Career Development, where fulltime advisors are available to discuss options and opportunities.

 Special Academic Opportunities

 Academic Assistantships.
 Each academic department generally appoints at least one student annually as an academic assistant, based on demonstrated excellence in that major field as well as interest in the work.